DanielOaks/mlpds/src/pages/guides/hue-shifting.md

 -----

-Because we're shifting the hue, we don't need to change the value as much to get the same visual effect.
+Because we're shifting the hue, we _also_ don't need to change the value as much to get the same visual effect.

 ### Colour Examples